CricketBr/Crickets-Shorthand-Site/orthic_consolidated_folder/orthic_consolidated.md

 nk   sink
 nqu   inquest
 nv   invent

+### O
-O  is made about three times as long as  a.
+is made about three times as long as  a.
 Oa is distinguished from o by writing the  a above; thus,  oar, cp.  or;  oak.
 Other compounds are:

 oi   toil
 ou   out
 oy   boys

+M-ordinary: A maybe omitted before M and M.

 P  is a long downstroke, like the upper half of the stroke of the letter lowercase p in cursive longhand.
 It is made about three times as long as  s.
 In joining  s before and after  p, the s-tick is sloped backwards; thus